uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 During the British Columbia National Event in Vancouver, for example, three major exhibits opened, featuring well-known Aboriginal artists, some of whom were also Survivors or intergenerational Survivors.
 A number of non-Aboriginal artists were also featured.
 Their work explored themes of denial, complicity, apology, and government policy.
-Two of these exhibits were at the University of British Columbia: Witnesses: Art and Canada’s Indian Residential Schools at the Morris and Helen Belkin Art Gallery, and the Museum of Anthropology’s Speaking to Memory: Images and Voices from the St.
+Two of these exhibits were at the University of British Columbia: Witnesses: _Art and Canada’s Indian Residential Schools_ at the Morris and Helen Belkin Art Gallery, and the Museum of Anthropology’s _Speaking to Memory: Images and Voices from the St. Michael’s Residential School_.
-Michael’s Residential School.
 Both exhibits were collaborative efforts that also engaged Survivors, artists, and curatorial staff in related public education initiatives, including workshops, symposia, and public dialogues based on the exhibits.[^212]

 A significant number of the statements gathered by the Commission also came to us in artistic formats.